 How Does Plant-based Vegan Diet Work

 A vegan diet is often low in fat, protein, and calories, therefore, people usually feel they can eat all day and still lose some weight.
-A reseatch shows that vegans take a variety of minerals, vitamins, and other nutrients than omnivores.
-Moreover, they have a lower average calories consumptions than non-vegans.
+Research shows that vegans take a variety of minerals, vitamins, and other nutrients than omnivores.
+Moreover, they have lower average calorie consumptions than non-vegans.
 Consequently, the diet helps in losing weight.

 Keto or Ketogenic diet is a high-fat, low-carb diet that claims to provide numerous health benefits.
 The diet includes substantially diminish of carbohydrate intake and replacing it with fat-rich food.

 This reduction in carbs puts your body into a metabolic state known as ketosis.
 Some of the common foods added to the ketogenic diet include seafood, low-carb veggies, cheese, avocados, and more.